ODA-js/oda-js-documentation/README.md

 This is a ODA documentation.

-ODA is GraphQL based develpment platform.
+ODA is GraphQL-based develpment platform.
 With it you can quickly create api server